dentonescu/cv-samples/wifiequ/README.md

 ## JSON API
 - ✅ `GET /api/v1/channels` — returns the latest buffered sample.
-- ⏳ `GET /api/v1/stats` — planned daemon metadata payload.
+- ✅ `GET /api/v1/stats` — exposes mode, interface (when live), refresh cadence, and configured channel bins.
 - ⏳ `GET /api/v1/channels/stream` — planned Server-Sent Events feed.

 The OpenAPI contract lives in [`api/openapi.yaml`](api/openapi.yaml).
 The HTML version at [`docs/api/index.html`](docs/api/index.html) is produced on demand via the root `make docs` target, which will fetch `@redocly/cli` if it is not already installed.
 Prefer the hosted preview at [cv-samples.vercel.app/wifiequ/docs/api](https://cv-samples.vercel.app/wifiequ/docs/api) for a live rendering (implemented vs. planned routes are flagged in the spec).
+See also the short guide in [`docs/README.md`](docs/README.md).

 ## Roadmap
 - [ ] Finalise JSON schema and add contract tests.